 When did the Chinese arrive in America?

 *Genetic evidence found in Amerindians’ (maternally inherited) mitochondrial DNA (mtDNA) supports the theory of pre-Columbian multiple genetic founding populations migrating from Asia.
-The evidence suggests the migration was by sea and not via ice-age land routes as previously assumed.
+The evidence also indicates that some of the migration was by sea and not only via ice-age land routes as previously assumed.

 long before the first European settlers arrived.
 There is also genetic evidence to support this.*

 According to European records, the Chinese came to the Americas from the onset, alongside some of the first European explorers, traders and settlers: